The "Hear That" Method for Dogs That Are Reactive to Noise

 The fact that the gunshots came randomly made them difficult to predict which made the issue difficult to treat.
 Yet, with a little bit of cooperation from my neighbor's kids, we were able to get some progress when the fourth of July was around the corner.
 More details on how I helped this gal overcome her fear in the next paragraphs.

 Another case of noises sensitivity I resolved successfully involved my own dogs.
 Moving from a home in the country with 4 acres to a town with a busy street nearby wasn't easy for my dogs.
 Soon, we came to dread the school bus.
 Every day at around 3:00, the old, rusty school bus would slow down and turn right around our home.
 This meant a loud shrieking noise my dogs were never exposed to before.
 They say that puppies during the critical stage of socialization should be exposed to as many noises, sights, and experiences as possible, but one is never completely prepared to what life will throw at your pooches.

-We definitely skipped exposure to school buses and the noise of rusty breaks.
+We definitely skipped exposure to school buses and the noise of rusty brakes.
 So there they were, whining, barking, woofing at 3pm each day.
-I am not sure who started this, perhaps it was only one dog and the other dog fed off the anxiety, but only thing I knew is that this was something I needed to work on.
-Today, both my dogs have come to love the noise of the bus, again, more on how I solved the issue in the next paragraph.
+I was not sure who started this—perhaps it was only one dog and the other dog fed off the anxiety—but it became clear that this was something I needed to work on.
+Today, both my dogs have come to love the noise of the bus.
+Again, more on how I solved the issue in the next paragraph.

 Did you know?